-Artbeat provides Gamelan workshops for groups of all ages and abilities and sessions can be tailor made to the needs of the group.
+Artbeat provides Gamelan music workshops for groups of all ages and abilities and sessions can be tailor made to the needs of the group.
 The instruments are instantly accessible with a serene and beautiful sound.
-This hands on workshop involves using either a full traditional, bronze, Javanese Gamelan orchestra using the Slendro (5 note) tuning or a smaller, portable set of Balinese Gamelan.
+This hands on workshop involves using either a full traditional, bronze, Javanese Gamelan orchestra using the Slendro (5 note) tuning or a smaller, portable set of Balinese Gamelan from Indonesia.
 We also provide weekly sessions in Nottingham and Beeston where individuals can come along to take part as well as a performing group.
 Click here to find out dates of our weekly sessions.

 The group workshops are led by a professionally trained Gamelan musician with over 16 years of experience of teaching and performing Gamelan at all levels with Education, Community and Corporate groups and has undertaken extensive training including living and studying in Java, Indonesia with a Darmasiswa scholarship.
 A regular performer with the renowned Southbank Gamelan Players performing and touring internationally as well as facilitating workshops with Good Vibrations projects in prisons, secure hospitals and in the community.
 A professional, fun and accessible approach enables participants at all levels to be accommodated by adapting to the needs of the group.

 The communal aspect of Gamelan music means it is instantly accessible to all levels from professional musicians to those with no previous musical experience!
 The range of instruments also provides an excellent opportunity for developing group compositions in longer sessions or to explore other related curriculum topics such as the work of Minimalist composers or group composition.
 The range of instruments also provides an excellent opportunity for developing group music compositions, sensory explorations and improvisation.